DomainDrivenArchitecture/ddaArchitecture/en/10_backup/20_analysis/decision_form.md

 We backup application data and log data.
 Code and configuration needs no backup, because code is saved by Version Management System.
  * Application Data
  * Log Data: Logfiles are synchronized daily.
-Storage duration is: e.g. 1 Year
+Storage duration is: e.g. 1 year
- * Security Log Data: Security logs need no backup, because they're synchronized in real time.
-Storage duration is:	e.g. 1 Year
+ * Security Log Data: Security logs need no backup, because they are synchronized in real time.
+Storage duration is:	e.g. 1 year

 ### Availability
- * High: High important data are stored on another computing center.
+ * High: Highly important data are stored on another computing center.
- * Normal: Normal important data are stored on another server.
+ * Normal: Normally important data are stored on another server.
- * Low: Low important data are stored only on the same server and on the hosting providers backup store.
+ * Low: Less important data are stored only on the same server and on the hosting provider's backup store.

 ## Decisions and Analysis per Application
 |ID|Measurement|